lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 -----------------

-Modifying your ROM to be overclocked is actually fairly easy, possible to do on any platform that has hex Editor.<br>
+Modifying your ROM to be overclocked is actually fairly easy, possible to do on any platform that has Hex Editor.<br>
 This will not affect any other data of LSDj: your kits, palettes, all are safe.<br>
 Still, remember to backup your ROM before you modify your precious tracker!